 Under this red wash, I figure I am at least 25% silver fox these days.
 This impels so many questions.
 Does my color suggest I'm covering up who I really am?
 Or does it mean I'm becoming who I was always supposed to be, despite being given naturally medium-brown hair—something like a woman trapped inside a man's body?
 Or is the red dye's transformation of my hair a kind of alchemical reaction, bringing out essential qualities in the brown and the silver that they would never have had on their own?
 I like to think the last thing, but I really don't know.

 So, why red?
 It makes people hungry and bulls angry.
 Red means stop.
 Or does it?
-At our crawfish dinner, Adam and Julie advised that, after dark in certain parts of New Orleans, once you've established no one's approaching the intersection, you run the traffic signal because you don't want to be a sitting duck at a light.
+At our crawfish dinner, A and J advised that, after dark in certain parts of New Orleans, once you've established no one's approaching the intersection, you run the traffic signal because you don't want to be a sitting duck at a light.
 There, red means go.

 Red is also the color associated with the astrological sign of Aries, which is ruled by Mars, the Red Planet.
 Aries and Mars are the Roman and Greek names for the god of war.
 And this makes sense: red is the color of fire and blood.
 It's a brazen color.